fannynabis/chameleon-documentation-en/portale__webseiten.md

 ~~Ist nur ein Portal definiert, gelangt man direkt in die Einstellungen des Portals, sind jedoch mehrere definiert, wird eine Auswahl eingeblendet.~~

-If there is just one portal which is defined, you get to the portal settings directly.
+If only one portal is defined, you get to the portal settings directly.
 If there are several portals which are defined, a selection is displayed.

 <br>